Kinetic time-inhomogeneous L{\'e}vy-driven model: Some technical results

 Then, setting $C_{r}:= 2^{\frac{1}{1-r}}$,

-\end{lem} \begin{remark} Call $H(t)$ the right-hand side of \eqref{eq:debut}.
-If $g$ is not continuous, note that the function $H$ is still continuous and satisfies \eqref{eq:debut} (since $b$ is positive and $g\leq H$).
-So, one can apply the lemma to $H$ and thereafter use the inequality $g\leq H$. \end{remark} We sketch the proof for the sake of completeness. \begin{proof}[Proof of \cref{gronwall}] For $t\geq t_0$, since $r\geq 0$, and $b(t)>0$,
+\end{lem} \begin{remark} Call $H(t)$ the right-hand side of \eqref{eq:debut_levy}.
+If $g$ is not continuous, note that the function $H$ is still continuous and satisfies \eqref{eq:debut_levy} (since $b$ is positive and $g\leq H$).
+So, one can apply the lemma to $H$ and thereafter use the inequality $g\leq H$. \end{remark}